apirrone/reachy_mini_discord_bot/rag_documents/doc_reachy_mini_full.md

 # Reachy Mini Documentation

-**Version:** 1.1.3
+**Version:** 1.2.0
-**Generated:** 2025-12-04 15:41 UTC
+**Generated:** 2025-12-12 18:37 UTC

 # Reachy Mini

 [![Ask on HuggingChat](https://img.shields.io/badge/Ask_on-HuggingChat-yellow?logo=huggingface&logoColor=yellow&style=for-the-badge)](https://huggingface.co/chat/?attachments=https%3A%2F%2Fgist.githubusercontent.com%2FFabienDanieau%2F919e1d7468fb16e70dbe984bdc277bba%2Fraw%2Fdoc_reachy_mini_full.md&prompt=Read%20this%20documentation%20about%20Reachy%20Mini%20so%20I%20can%20ask%20questions%20about%20it.)

-> â ï¸ Reachy Mini is still in beta.
+> ⚠️ Reachy Mini is still in beta.
 Expect bugs, some of them we won't fix right away if they are not a priority.

-[Reachy Mini](https://www.pollen-robotics.com/reachy-mini/) is an expressive, open-source robot designed for human-robot interaction, creative coding, and AI experimentation.
+[Reachy Mini](https://huggingface.co/blog/reachy-mini) is an expressive, open-source robot designed for human-robot interaction, creative coding, and AI experimentation.
 We made it to be affordable, easy to use, hackable and cute, so that you can focus on building cool AI applications!

 [![Reachy Mini Hello](/docs/assets/reachy_mini_hello.gif)](https://www.pollen-robotics.com/reachy-mini/)